 How to Make Rocking Chair Cushions

-After 5 years and 2 babies, my old rocking chair cushions were tired and lumpy.
+After five years and two babies, my old rocking chair cushions were tired and lumpy.
 If I was going to use that old chair, I was going to have to do something about those cushions.
-I set out to make brand new cushions and covers for my little chair.
-It was surprisingly easy and it turned out beautiful.
+I set out to make brand new seat cushions and covers for my little chair.
+It was surprisingly easy, and it turned out beautiful.

 Here's how you can do it too.